elasticio/api-docs/source/includes/_tenants.md

 }
 ```

-These endpoints return a Tenant object for certain tenant id.
+This endpoint returns a certain Tenant object.

 ### HTTP Request